 History, tourist information, and nearby accommodation

 The 'signature' building at Branscombe, this is possibly the oldest thatched forge in the country still in operation.
-It was built around 1580, and has ben used as a blacksmith forge foe at least 200 years.
-Not just a museum-piece; you can actually buy small metal objects made at the forge.
+It was built around 1580 and has been used as a blacksmith forge for at least 200 years.
+It is not just a museum-piece; you can actually buy small metal objects made at the forge.

 Secret WWII Factory

 While the lace-making at Branscombe was well-known, there was another activity here that was top secret.
 During World War Two a secret factory was built here to make aircraft parts and shell fuses for the military.

 A low, Norman building featured in the popular book, England's Thousand Best Churches, by Simon Jenkins.
 There are remnants of a 15th-century wall painting, Norman tower and stair turret, and an unusual triple-decker pulpit dating to the 18th century.

 Summing up Branscombe